Did that dreaded "Please find attached PDF" email just land in your inbox? That's another afternoon lost to copy-pasting tables into Excel? I get it.

 Here's how to scan and enhance PDF files in Adobe Acrobat Reader for better OCR accuracy

-However, it can be time-consuming if you have multiple tables to extract or if the tables span multiple pages.
-It may also struggle with complex layouts or poor-quality scans.
-You might need to manually adjust the formatting and clean up the data before using it.
+However, it can be time-consuming if you have multiple tables or pages to extract or if the tables span multiple pages.
+I also found that it may struggle with complex layouts or poor-quality scans.
+I ended up manually fixing much of the data before I could use it in my analysis.

-Adobe Acrobat also allows you to copy the content as an image.
-It can be handy if you want to preserve the original formatting or if the table contains complex elements that don't copy correctly as text.
-However, it may not be the best option if you need to edit or manipulate the data in Excel.
+Bonus tip: Adobe lets you copy tables as images.
+Perfect for preserving complicated formatting or if the table contains complex elements that don't copy correctly as text.
+However, it may not be helpful if you need to edit or manipulate the data in Excel.

 Let's face it, sometimes, you just need to copy a table from a PDF to Excel.
 No bells and whistles — you just need a straightforward solution.